tylertitsworth/5th-age-srd/Classes/Fighter.md

 Your crit range with ranged weapon attacks expands by 1 (usually to 19+).

+### Fencer

+You can use Dexterity instead of Strength for attack and damage with fighter melee attacks.

+When you wield a small (d4 damage die) or light (d6 damage die) one-handed melee weapon, you gain a +2 bonus to your critical threat range.

+#### Adventurer Feat

+Increase your base AC to 11 without armor and 14 in light armor.

+#### Champion Feat

+Increase your base PD in light or no armor to 11.

+#### Epic Feat

+Add your Dexterity modifier to disengage checks when wearing light or no armor.

+### First To Arms

+At the start of a battle, you may spend a recovery in order to go before an enemy of your choice (effectively claiming the initiative count immediately before that creature’s).
+If more than one creature in a fight uses this maneuver against the same target, the creature with the highest Dexterity modifier goes first (roll 1d20 to break any ties).

+#### Adventurer Feat

+When you use this maneuver, you gain a bonus to your AC equal to the higher of your Dexterity or Wisdom modifier until the end of your next turn.

+#### Champion Feat

+When you use this maneuver, you also gain a bonus to your PD equal to the higher of your Dexterity or Wisdom modifier until the end of your next turn.

+#### Epic Feat

+As a quick action, you may spend a recovery at the end of each of your turns in this battle to dodge more vigorously, extending the duration of the above AC and PD bonuses by yet another turn.
+Once you skip doing this on a turn, however, you can’t regain the bonus again during this battle.

 ### Heavy Warrior

 Once per battle while wearing heavy armor, when you are hit by an attack that targets AC, as a free action, you can take half damage from that attack instead.